The Ultimate Window to the World

 Closed captioning is available in COSI’s National Geographic Giant Screen Theater for films whose producers have provided it.
 Please contact a theater usher for assistance with these devices and services.
 Please contact COSI to learn which current films contain this resource.

 Please note the shows begin promptly at the listed time.

-Running Time 40 minutes | Shown in 3D
+Best for ages 7+ | Running Time 22 minutes | Shown in 2D

-September 25 - February 11: 12:00pm | 2:00pm | 4:00pm
+Oct 27: 12:00pm | 2:00pm | 4:00pm

-Running Time 47 minutes | Shown in 2D
+Best for ages 7+ | Running Time 24 minutes | Shown in 2D

-Running Time 47 minutes | Shown in 2D
+Best for ages 10+ | Running Time 45 minutes | Shown in 3D

-Running Time 1 hour 40 minutes | Shown in 2D
+Recommended for all ages | Running Time 47 minutes | Shown in 2D

 COSI has the most cutting edge technology in digital projection with the recent installation of 4K projection which creates a larger, sharper, brighter image.
 COSI can now show the highest frame rate in the industry - 60 frames per second - the next frontier for digital movie making.
 Come see it for yourself!

 COSI's partnership with National Geographic extends beyond the theater to bring you additional world-class programming and experiences.
 Watch for National Geographic speakers and workshops, as well as programs co-developed by National Geographic for COSI members and visitors.